ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 ### Competition Between Machines
 One cornerstone that Klein emphasizes is the idea that ‘*the bigger AI model does not mean it is better.*' heir research suggests that simply increasing the volume of data, model complexity, or computational power does not always lead to more accurate AI outputs.
 For humanities researchers, this insight highlights the limitations of pursuing a single, all-encompassing form of artificial intelligence—revealing the complexity and potential shortcomings of such an approach.

 Initially, we used the free version of **ChatGPT-4**  as our primary tool for text recognition.
 However, we quickly encountered limitations in processing capacity, managing only around five prompts and twenty rows of data.
-To address this, we shifted to using <span style="color:#5e5eff">Google’s Gemini</span> and <span style="color:#5e5eff">DeepSeek</span> which provided broader capabilities for our needs.
+To address this, we shifted to using Google’s Gemini and DeepSeek which provided broader capabilities for our needs.

 We began by using the following prompt for Google Gemini:
 > **“*Please generate me a table and .csv file for the image shown here.*”**

 This prompt allows us to gain two things from the generated outcome.
 First, by displaying the `.csv` in a table, we can immediately see the result that the AI has generated.
 This display is important as it will provide us with a quick spot if the AI missed or falsely recognized the text.
-Second, the .csv file helps us import the data into <span style="color:#5e5eff">Google Sheets</span>.
+Second, the .csv file helps us import the data into Google Sheets.
 We also compared both DeepSeek and Gemini results to see whether they would generate different results.
 In later parts of our article, we will discuss the pros and cons of both tools.

 ### Observations:
 After working on our assignment using both Google’s Gemini and DeepSeek, we noted the following:
-1. **<span style="color:#5e5eff">Gemini</span>**
+1. **Gemini**
-- The tool <span style="color:red"> lacks support</span> for reading `.csv` files.
+- The tool lacks support for reading `.csv` files.
 Since our project heavily relied on this format, this limitation significantly impacted our workflow.
-- When performing OCR, Gemini  <span style="color:red"> does not apply self-correction.</span> It returns exactly what it reads—even when the output contains errors.
+- When performing OCR, Gemini does not apply self-correction.
+It returns exactly what it reads—even when the output contains errors.
 As a result, inaccuracies are likely to persist unless manually fixed.
-2. **<span style="color:#5e5eff">DeepSeek</span>**
+2. **DeepSeek**
-- In contrast, DeepSeek <span style="color:green">performs data cleanup.</span>  For example, it intelligently interprets ditto marks in tables and fills in repeated values based on preceding rows.
+- In contrast, DeepSeek performs data cleanup.
+For example, it intelligently interprets ditto marks in tables and fills in repeated values based on preceding rows.
 We'll showcase several examples of this cleanup later.
-- Additionally, DeepSeek <span style="color:green"> can read `.csv` files </span>, which allowed it to reference our existing data structure.
+- Additionally, DeepSeek can read  `.csv` files , which allowed it to reference our existing data structure.
 This feature proved especially useful, as new OCR outputs could be seamlessly merged with our dataset.

 > **<span style="color:#b8984f"> 🏆 Winner: </span> DeepSeek ** takes the crown, as it was able to perform key tasks and deliver results that directly supported our research.
 It may have been trained on similar datasets, enabling it to recognize and interpret our content more accurately than Gemini.
 Furthermore, DeepSeek provided unique insights based on our tables—something that would have required significant time and manual effort had we done it row by row.